JosephEoff/josepheoff.github.io/_posts/2022-08-20-pfaff-k-1-straycat.md

 I showed her the Pfaff K, and she thought that would be a really nice gift for her daughter for Christmas.

 Yay!
-I get to fix up the Pfaff K, and give it a good home.
+I get to fix up the Pfaff K and give it a good home.
 I really don't want to start a collection.
-I want to use the one I've got, and help other folks get started with vintage machines.
+I want to use the one I've got and help other folks get started with vintage machines.

-I've mentioned [elsewhere that vintage sewing machines pick their owners](https://hackaday.io/project/183967-vintage-sewing-machines/log/203412-choosing-a-vintage-sewing-machine-for-hobby-use) - this one managed a sort of three bank ricochet to sink a new owner in the back pocket.
+I've mentioned [elsewhere that vintage sewing machines pick their owners](https://hackaday.io/project/183967-vintage-sewing-machines/log/203412-choosing-a-vintage-sewing-machine-for-hobby-use) - they are rather like cats in that respect.
+This one managed a sort of three bank ricochet to sink a new owner in the back pocket.
 It bounced from its previous owner, to the sewing shop, to me, and from there to the mother of its future owner.

 I have a lot of ideas for this machine.
 I intend to make it into a portable electric sewing machine - with a vibrating shuttle.
 Anachronisms galore.